MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

 2. Under **Apps**, select **Open**.

 3. Select **App Catalog**.
-If you just created it, it might take a few minutes to appear.
+If you just created the App Catalog, it might take a few minutes to appear.

     ![The home page of the App Catalog.](media/e20ffd32-5162-49a0-a635-8486e0083afd.png)